jchitpin/thinkdeck/README.md

 4. Modifying the chassis dimensions to accommodate the length/width of your keyboard.
 5. Adding your own custom screen cover design rather than the standard 30 degree grill.

+Because most cable connectors have standard sizes, you could also shave the plastic housing to fit inside the panel cutouts.
+This would avoid modifying the model.

 ## Assembling the keyboard

-Those with an existing 40% keyboard may consider modifying the chassis to accommodate their own board.
+Those with an existing 40% keyboard should consider modifying the chassis to accommodate their own board.
 For mechanical keyboard novices such as myself, the instructions are straightforward with the hotswap PCB:

-1. If using a keyboard plate, pop the switches into the plate with the pins facing the top of the PCB (away from the spacebar).
+1. If using a keyboard plate, pop the switches into the plate with the pins in the same direction and aligned with the PCB.
 You should hear each switch snap into place.
 2. After checking the switch pins are straight, snap the plate+switches into the hotswap PCB.
 You should see the pins making contact with each socket on the backside of the PCB.
 3. Plug the board into a computer and test whether each switch is correctly installed.
-Keys that do not register most likely correspond to switches with bent pins that are not in contact with the socket.
+Keys that do not register most likely correspond to switches with bent pins that are not contacting the socket.
 4. It is recommended to flash your keyboard before installing it in the case because the hardware button to enter the firmware mode is located on the backside of the PCB.

 ## Assembling the Raspberry Pi and HyperPixel